MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 The result of the experiment is: ``Optima: Sin(x) is maximized when x = 1.570717783 at 0.9999999969``.

-The optima (maxima, in this case) is very close to $\frac{\pi}{2} \approx 1.57079632679$ where $sin(x) = 1$; this was all achieved within only 10 iterations with a high enough resolution and therefore, we know this algorithm is optimizing as expected.
+The optima (maxima, in this case) is very close to $\frac{\pi}{2} \approx 1.57079632679$ where $sin(x) = 1$; this was all achieved within only 10 iterations with a high enough resolution i.e. with 20,000 points between $-\pi$ and $\pi$ and therefore, we know this algorithm is optimizing as expected.
 To help better visualize what's happening under the hood, I have created some charting helpers that chart the pertinent series for each iteration and wrap them up into a gif.
 These charts can be found [here](Experiments/Sin/resources/).

 ```fsharp
 [<Literal>]